 Design for Manufacturing Forum is an independent, bootstrapped initiative by former Dutch journalist and exiled New Yorker Peter Verkooijen.

 Design for Manufacturing Forum launched in January 2012, with a first DFM Summit in Brooklyn on April 26 of that year.
 DFM Forum followed the launches of the Geoweb and Social Retail Forum projects in the two years before.

 The three Forum projects were a response to the financial crisis.
-The goal was to find new paths to growth with real value creation and to a more decentralized economy offering opportunities for younger generations.
+The goal was to find new paths to growth with real value creation in a post-internet, decentralized economy, offering opportunities for younger generations.

-Between 2015 and 2017 the Design for Manufacturing Summits were launched in Toronto and London.
-The semi-annual DFM Summits in Brooklyn continued with help from ITAC and other local Partners.
+Design for Manufacturing Summits in Toronto and London were launched in 2015.
+The semi-annual DFM Summits in Brooklyn continued with help from local partner.

 In December 2022 regular DFM Summits resumed in London after two years of global legal and political uncertainty.